 You can learn more about other cybersecurity jobs by visiting the Workforce Framework.
 When exploring the Workforce Framework, you can learn about the different knowledge, skills and abilities (KSA’s) necessary to perform the work, as well as various tasks that might be performed.
 Visit the Workforce Framework here!

 The Cybersecurity Work Environment

-During times of crisis, cybersecurity workload priorities must be able to adjust from a steady-state operating environment to a surge capacity.
-Therefore cybersecurity professionals must be able to participate in surge situations like Denial of Service or virus attacks.
+During times of crisis, cybersecurity workload priorities must adjust from a steady-state operating environment to a surge capacity.
+Cybersecurity professionals must have the capability to support surge situations like Denial of Service or virus attacks.

-The Institute of Electrical and Electronics Engineers (IEEE) found that cybersecurity work includes analysis of policy, trends, and intelligence to better understand how an adversary may think or act - using problem solving skills often compared to those of a detective.
-This level of work complexity requires the cybersecurity workforce not only have a wide array of technical IT skills, but that professionals also have advanced analysis capabilities.
+The Institute of Electrical and Electronics Engineers (IEEE) found that cybersecurity work includes more than traditional IT skills.
+Cybersecurity work also includes the analysis of policy, trends, and intelligence to better understand how an adversary may think or act - using problem solving skills often compared to those of a detective.
+This level of work complexity requires the cybersecurity workforce to possess both a wide array of technical IT skills as well as advanced analysis capabilities.

-The IEEE states that cybersecurity professionals need to be those who can see themselves in fast-paced, busy environments, as well as people who understand that their job hours might be a bit unpredictable.
+The IEEE states that cybersecurity professionals need to be those who can see themselves in fast-paced environments and understand that their job hours might be a bit unpredictable.